zaksabeast/PokemonRNGGuides/guides/hgss/en/HGSS Special Wild Case (emu).md

 Encounter slots are not really known at all.
 You can follow serebii ONLY to have an idea of species present in the tree.
 Every tree seems to change of encounter slots every day.
 Same for special trees (like Combee or Slakoth in the north of Cerulean).
 After saving in front of the tree, reload your stuff with any initial seed.
 Use the main windows of RNG reporter (MEthod K => Encounter Type : Headbutt tree w/ initial seed) and creating your own encounter table.
 Once you've checked that, you can search for a target frame.
 From the tests i did, PUT A SYNCR AS LEAD.
-I'm getting WAY more encounter with that.
+I'm getting 100% of encounters with that.
 Without lead i'm almost failing all my target frames

 /!\ However, you MAY need to substract -1 from your target frame in order to hit it.
 For example, if your target frame is 130, you'll have to up your PIDRNGFrame to 129 and use headbutt.
 I suggest you to do a save state to try the -1 AND the target frame.
 During my tests, in some case hitting the right frame was enoughn, in some case it wasn't.

-Update : This seems to be seed related.
-Aka if you have the -1 frame difference, it'll happens to EVERY frame on this seed /!\
+Update 2 : Seems to be linked to the lead.
+Sync doesn't give me a -1 thing, but still thinking it's Seed related.
+ANY WAY JUST TRY BOTH FRAMES EASIER.